• Home

 Research

-My dissertation develops and applies a distinction between fit-related and value-related reasons for action which has implications for fundamental issues in normative ethics.
-I argue that it vindicates some aspects of common sense morality and permits progress on long-standing issues in moral philosophy.
+My dissertation develops and applies a distinction between fit-related and value-related reasons for action.
+Drawing this distinction permits progress on fundamental issues in normative ethics.

 Committee: Geoff Sayre-McCord (advisor), Daniel Muñoz, Sarah Stroud, Chris Howard (McGill University), and Margaret Shea